aerogear/graphback/docs/README.md

 ![](images/graphback.png)

-Auto generate database structure, GraphQL resolvers and schema from GraphQL types 🚀
+Auto generate database structure, GraphQL resolvers and schema from GraphQL types 🚀 (Not yet production ready, still under development)

 ## Motivation

 GraphQL can be hard and intimidating initially.
-Graphback helps you to kickstart your experience with any existing GraphQL implementation by generating backend layer using your predefined types.
+Graphback helps you to kickstart your experience with any existing GraphQL implementation by generating backend layer of SDL and resolvers using your predefined types.
 It makes it easy to get started with GraphQL.

 ## What it does